-Findings for Less-Than-Significant Impacts and those identified as No Impact: This section provides DGS's findings associated with impacts identified as "no impact" or "less than significant" in the Final EIR.
+Findings for Less-Than-Significant Impacts and Those Identified as No Impact: This section provides DGS's findings associated with impacts identified as "no impact" or "less than significant" in the Final EIR.

-Findings for Significant, Potentially Significant, and Cumulatively Significant Impacts Reduced to Less Than Significant through Mitigation Measures: This section provides DGS's findings with respect to impacts identified as significant or potentially significant that are reduced to less than significant through the adoption of feasible mitigation measures identified in the EIR.
+Findings for Significant, Potentially Significant, and Cumulatively Significant Impacts Reduced to Less-Than-Significant Levels through Mitigation Measures: This section provides DGS's findings with respect to impacts identified as significant or potentially significant that are reduced to less-than-significant levels through adoption of feasible mitigation measures identified in the EIR.
 These findings are made pursuant to Public Resources Code Section 21081(a) and CEQA Guidelines Section 15091.